Cray-HPE/docs-csm/install/create_ncn_metadata_csv.md

 There are two interesting parts to the NCN metadata file:

-- The MAC of the BMC
+- The MAC address of the BMC
-- The MAC(s) of the Shasta management network interfaces
+- The MAC addresses of the Shasta management network interfaces

 The "Shasta management network interfaces" are the interfaces that comprise the NCNs' LACP link-aggregation ports.